Explore UAB

 Clinics

-We have twelve fellowship-trained movement disorders physicians that care for patients in the clinical setting.
+We have 13 fellowship-trained movement disorders physicians that care for patients in the clinical setting.
 The fellow will gain experience with our faculty in general movement disorders clinics and subspecialty clinics.
 UAB is an APDA Parkinson’s Disease Information and Referral Center, which provides educational and emotional support for PD patients and families.
 This designation also attracts patients and families to receive care at UAB.
 A brief description of each of our clinics is listed below.

 • General movement disorders clinic – Fellows will gain expertise in diagnosing and treating Parkinson’s disease, atypical Parkinsonian syndromes, dystonia, tremor, chorea, myoclonus, ballism, Tourette syndrome, tics, restless legs syndrome, functional disorders, gait disorders, and other involuntary movement disorders.
-All twelve Movement Disorders Faculty care for patients in this clinic.
+All 13 Movement Disorders Faculty care for patients in this clinic.

 • Huntington’s Disease Multidisciplinary Clinic – UAB holds a high recognition as an HDSA Level One Center of Excellence.
 In this clinic, HD patients and families receive multidisciplinary care from a neurologist or nurse practitioner, as well as from a physical therapist, occupational therapist, speech and language pathologist, psychiatrist, neuropsychologist, social worker, dietician, and pharmacist.